Food Product Innovation Scholarship 2026

-Fancy Food Show Mentorship Scholarship
+Recent Fancy Food Show Mentorship Scholarships

 We believe that historical bad behavior in the food and wine industry disproportionally hurts the most marginalized people in society, including women of color, women from working class backgrounds, and LGBTQ people.
 We believe that these communities must be centered in the work we do to lift-up women in our food community.
 Hence, we strongly encourage applications from people with these identities or who are members of marginalized communities to apply.
 If you would like translation assistance for this application email sarahspicymarshall@gmail.com and we will connect you with a volunteer.